KMKfw/kmk_firmware/docs/rgb.md

 Not all RGB LEDs are compatible with Neopixels.
 To support these, the RGB extension accepts an instance of a `Pixelbuf`-compatible object as an optional parameter.
 If supplied, `pixel_pin` is ignored and the supplied Pixelbuf is used instead of creating a Neopixel object.
-Note that you still need to pass the LED string parameters to the RGB extension so that it can manage animations correctly.
+The RGB extension will figure out LED count from the pixelbuffer length if not passed explicitly.

 This works easily with APA102 ("DotStar") LEDs, but for most other RGB LED chipsets you will need to provide a wrapper to match the expected interface.